Esri/solutions-raster-functions/README.md

 * With ArcGIS Pro:
 	* The Mosaic dataset needs to be within a database within the databases section.
 	* The Set Mosaic Dataset Properties geoprocessing tool then needs to be run.
-	* Under the Image Processing the tab the Raster Functions should be added as Processing templates one by one.
+	* Under the Image Processing tab the Raster Functions should be added as Processing templates one by one.
 	* To run them within ArcGIS Pro 1st select the layer you want apply it to from the table of contents then select Mosaic Layer - Data from the ribbon bar at the top and select the relevant Raster Function from the processing templates drop down.

 ## Resources

 * [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/community/)
+* {MAoW v2 Template] (http://www.arcgis.com/home/item.html?id=2bd5ab673e5d4374bca6343cc80df414)  - This may be of use as it is fully working example of the above raster functions with sample Map Packages.
+Uses all the same functions are as presented in this repo.
+Also contains more detailed instructions on how the raster functions can be set up and changed to suit the users needs.

 ## Issues